Market

 Emphasis of Matter

-We draw attention to the following:
+We draw attention to the following

 Key Audit Matters

-provide a separate opinion on these matters.
+a separate opinion on these matters.

-Information other than the financial statements and Auditor's Report thereon
+Information other than the Financial Statements and Auditor's Report thereon

 information included in the Directors Report, including annexure thereto, Report on Corporate Governance and

-express any form of assurance conclusion thereon.
+any form of assurance conclusion thereon.

 In connection with our audit of the Standalone Ind AS financial statements, our responsibility is to read the other

-information and, in doing so, consider whether the other information is materially inconsistent with the standalone Ind
+information and, in doing so, consider whether the other information is materially inconsistent with

-materially misstated.
+appears to be materially misstated.

 If, based on the work we have performed, we conclude that there is a material misstatement of this other information,